dexter-chung/dexter-chung.github.io/essays/reflection-of-ai.md

 ## 7.Answering a question in class or in Discord

+I never really used AI to answer questions in class or in Discord.
+Before the Final Project most of the questions I have been asked if ever is how to do certain assignments which are easy to answer and there would be no reason to use AI.
+During the Final Project every now and then my teammates would ask me questions but they also don't really need AI to be answered also.

 ## 8.Asking or answering a smart-question

+For answering or asking a smart-question, most of the time I perfer to try find the answer to the questions I have myself so I never really needed to ask a smart-question, and for the latter I never really answer smart-questions that are asked on discord.

 ## 9.Coding example

 ## 10.Explaining code